yousean-ai/UGS/Usage.md

 ## Gamepad and Joystick

 Gamepads and joysticks are supported in UGS Platform.
+Note that in MacOSX you need a special driver to use a gamepad: https://github.com/360Controller/360Controller.

 Connect your controller device and go to `Preferences -> UGS -> Joystick` and choose `Activate joystick`.
-If you now press your controller device inputs it will light up green.
+If you now press your controller device inputs they will light up green in the settings screen.
 You can change any input mapping to an action in UGS:

 <img alt="Gamepad settings" src="https://github.com/winder/Universal-G-Code-Sender/raw/master/pictures/gamepad-settings.png" width="500"/>